-Dressler syndrome is not to be confused with pericarditis epistenocardica (which is seen earlier in the post-MI period) and is considered a rare phenomenon in the era of reperfusion (nowadays percutaneous coronary intervention [PCI]).
+Dressler syndrome is not to be confused with pericarditis epistenocardica (which is seen earlier in the post-myocardial infarction period) and is considered a rare phenomenon in the era of reperfusion (nowadays percutaneous coronary intervention [PCI]).

-Once described as occurring in 1-5% of MIs, incidence has decreased owing to reperfusion (initially thrombolysis and following PCI) and may well be below 0.5% 2-3,5.
+Once described as occurring in 1-5% of myocardial infarctions, the incidence has decreased owing to reperfusion (initially thrombolysis and following percutaneous coronary intervention) and may well be below 0.5% 2-3,5.

-Patients typically present from one week to few months after large myocardial infarction.
+Patients typically present from one week to a few months after large myocardial infarction.